Deliver a winning presentation

 • Understand their fiduciary responsibility.

 Opportunities for improvement.
-Recapping what you learned in your earlier fact-finding meeting lets your audience know that you listened to their concerns.
+Recap what you learned in your earlier fact-finding meeting to demonstrate that you listened to your audience and their concerns.
 Also leave room for other issues that may have come up since.
 Common pain points include:

 • Recordkeeping and administration